a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 <br/>

-We need to do this as all `MCScan` commands expect the files to be in the current working directory.
+We need to do this as all `MCscan` commands expect the files to be in the current working directory.
 The script `02-mcscan.sh` automatically changes into this directory and outputs the files here.

-We then need to convert our `GFF3` files to `BED` format. `MCScan` comes with an accessory function to do this.
+We then need to convert our `GFF3` files to `BED` format. `MCscan` comes with an accessory function to do this.

 ```bash